openrails/openrails/Source/Documentation/Manual/driving.rst

   :align: center
   :scale: 80%

-``Briefing``: displays what the activity creator has entered as information to be provided to the player about the activity:
+``Briefing``: displays what the activity or timetable creator has entered as information to be provided to the player:

 .. image:: images/driving-briefing.png
   :align: center